ohglobal/OSCTranscribe/README.md

 You can see the the original work at: https://www.youtube.com/watch?v=T3jd-894Ar4

 ## Source Dependencies
-You'll need to install these libraries:
+You'll need to install these libraries if you plan to build from source:

 PythonOSC for using Open Sound Control: https://pypi.org/project/python-osc/